+Module code: FPHA612 Semester 1 NQR-Level:7

 Title: Managed Pharmaceutical Care

+Module Outcomes:

-After the completion of the module, the student should be:
+After the completion of the module, the stude ent should be:

 familiar with the theoretical and practical aspects of managed pharmaceutical care with regard to the application of the patient care process and the establishment and management of the professional pharmaceutical care practice in the South African context.

+Mode of delivery:

+Telematic.

+Assessment methods:

+Learners must write an exam.
+A second exa the first opportunity. am opportunity is av ailable if a learner did not pass